 Establishing an effective internal Information Security Organization can be further sub-divided into multiple topics of interest:

-- One of the key sub-topics is information security roles and responsibilities, which addresses the need to designate and assign accountability for information security across the organization to ensure that employee apply appropriate protection to assets and information under their direct control.
+- One of the key sub-topics is information security roles and responsibilities, which addresses the need to designate and assign accountability for information security across the organization to ensure that employees apply appropriate protection to assets and information under their direct control.
 Additionally, this topic addresses the need to establish an information security governance framework and designate a leader who will manage the information security program and develop program initiatives.
 This designation should be documented in a formal job description for the individual with the designated responsibility and such designation should be utilized in properly demonstrating compliance with applicable regulatory and compliance requirements such as HIPAA, GLBA, and PCI DSS.
 Note that there are a variety of roles and responsibilities for information security leaders Avoiding conflicts of interest that can arise when segregation of duties is not considered.
 This is another area to be addressed to ensure that no single individual at an organization can escape detection if engaging in unauthorized activities or abusing access to information and technology systems.

 - The information security organization is also responsible for appropriate contact with authorities and contact with special interest groups.